ronmamo/reflections/README.md

 Please feel free to use it, and to contribute to the developers community in the same manner.
 [Dāna](http://en.wikipedia.org/wiki/D%C4%81na)
 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WLN75KYSR6HAY)

+Welcome to join the [conversation](https://github.com/ronmamo/reflections/issues/159) and share your thoughts on the license issue.

 _Cheers_